New tours in Lviv

 Wartime 101

 Safety in Lviv is straightforward.
-Always follow updates on the Telegram App (we'll tell you which channels to join), never ignore air alarms (stay away from windows, obey the two walls rule, or go to a basement shelter), follow our curfew laws (stay indoors) that start at 11pm and end at 5am.
+Always follow updates on the Telegram App (we'll tell you which channels to join), never ignore air alarms (stay away from windows, obey the two walls rule, or go to a basement shelter), follow our curfew laws (stay indoors) that start at midnight and end at 5am.

 Carry photo ID or a digital copy thereof on your device at all times.
 Many Ukrainians know English so always be polite and respectful in the presence of locals, that includes students and russian-speaking refugees in Lviv because of war.